Changissnz/nu_merchant_principal/README.md

 via a confession of confidante allegiance.
 There is pride, and then there are the two realms that pride's hosts have to balance out their own way, transparency and deception.
+Through these "own" ways, transparency by levels and attributes specified by the prideful, the propellant is their desire to communicate the message to observers that they are entitled to being prideful because they exhibit a factual greatness outwards.
+Almost always, a carefully considerate calculation is done by the strategic prideful due to notions of their own vulnerability.
+Deception.
+A very hefty field that is a serious sub-field of all of the social as well as natural sciences, in both the practices of knowledge transmission and the actual that has to be transcribed into the word for the knowledge transmission.